 Inconsistent Watering

-While you should let the soil dry out a bit between waterings, you want to avoid a soak and dry method of watering.
+While you should let the soil dry out a bit between waterings, you want to avoid a soak-and-dry method of watering.
 Letting the soil completely dry out can cause plant stress.
 This can eventually lead to discolored leaves.

 Once the top inch of the soil is dry, it’s time to water again.